Ruth A. Davis: Diplomat and ambassador

 In 2001, Davis was appointed by President George W. Bush to the post of Director General of the Foreign Service.
-Prior to assuming this position, Davis served as of the Foreign Service Institute from 1977 to 2001.
+Prior to assuming this position, Davis served as director of the Foreign Service Institute from 1977 to 2001.

-Davis has also served as the Principal Deputy Director Assistant Secretary for Consular Affairs (1995–1997), as Consul General in Spain and was the U.S. Ambassador to Benin from 1992 to 1995.
-She also served as Distinguished Advisor at the Ralph Bunche International Affairs Center at Howard University from 2003 until 2005.
+Davis also served as the Principal Deputy Director Assistant Secretary for Consular Affairs (1995–1997), as consul general in Spain and was the U.S. Ambassador to Benin from 1992 to 1995.
+She later served as Distinguished Advisor at the Ralph Bunche International Affairs Center at Howard University from 2003 until 2005.

 Davis joined the Foreign Service in 1969 as Consular Officer in Zaire and between 1971 until 1980 she went on to serve in consular affairs in Nairobi, Kenya, Tokyo, Japan and Naples, Italy.
 She returned to the United States as a Pearson Fellow in Washington, DC.

-Davis is credited for improving the District's involvement in the international, economic and diplomatic arenas.
-She is also credited for her contributions to the 1992 Barcelona Olympic Games and to Atlanta's successful bid for the 1996 Olympics.
+Davis is credited with improving the District's involvement in the international, economic and diplomatic arenas.
+She is also credited with her contributions to the 1992 Barcelona Olympic Games and to Atlanta's successful bid for the 1996 Olympics.

-Described as a "Diplomatic Pioneer", Davis has worked diligently to increase diversity among the ranks of the ranks of the international diplomatic corps.
-During her tenure she has been successful in attracting more diverse people into the Foreign Service.
+Described as a "Diplomatic Pioneer", Davis worked diligently to increase diversity among the ranks of the international diplomatic corps.
+During her tenure, she was successful in attracting more diverse people into the Foreign Service.

-In 2016 Ruth A. Davis was presented the Lifetime Contributions to American Diplomacy Award by the American Foreign Service Association.
+In 2016, Ruth A. Davis was presented the Lifetime Contributions to American Diplomacy Award by the American Foreign Service Association.

+Davis served as the Chairwoman of the International Women's Entrepreneurial Challenge (IWEC) from 2006–2023.
+Since 2022, Ambassador Ruth A. Davis had served as the Co-Chairwoman of the ACE Global Leaders of Excellence Network.

+Later life and death

+Davis died from pneumonia in Washington, D.C., on May 3, 2025, at the age of 81.